 The NOA engages in a number of activities to support its members including:

-- Development of a set of quality standards that members measure their Trusts performance against
+- The development of a set of quality standards

-- Creates a forum for sharing best practice
+- Creation of a forum for sharing best practice

-- Facilitate a buddying scheme to enable collaborative support to aid development and improvement
+- Facilitating a buddying scheme to enable collaborative support to aid development and improvement

 - Developing a shared view on issues of mutual concern and/or benefit e.g. best practice in the clinical coding of orthopaedic care.

-- Influences National Tariff and its application to orthopaedic care, particularly specialist activity
+- Influencing the National Tariff and its application to orthopaedic care, particularly specialist activity

-- Contribute to a more streamlined national measurement of orthopaedic outcomes.
+- Contributing to a more streamlined national measurement of orthopaedic outcomes.

-- Ensure your voice is heard at the political level.
+- Ensuring our member organisations’ voice is heard at the national level

-- Keep abreast of innovations within the sector.
+- Keeping abreast of innovations within the sector.

-- Ensure your perspective on key issues reaches a broader audience.
+- Ensuring members’ perspective on key issues reaches a broader audience

 About the National Orthopaedic Alliance